-Hi Mom Endeavors readers!
-I’m Anna from Learn Like A Mom and I’m here again this month to bring you a list of Thanksgiving Books!
-If you missed last month’s roundup for Mom Endeavors, it was for Halloween and the month before that was 10 books about fall!
+Can’t believe it’s Thanksgiving already!
+Last month, we shared a list of books for Halloween and the month before that was 10 books about fall!
 There are SO many fun children’s books to help celebrate and teach about all the different holidays & seasons!
-So, I hope you enjoy this list of 10 Thanksgiving books!
-(The list is in no particular order and does contain affiliate links).
+So, hope enjoy this list of 10 Thanksgiving books!

 Ten Thanksgiving Books